ECE-196/docs/content/tutorials/Fernando_tutorial.md

 Are there other similar things to use?
 What are the pros and cons?
 Explain important concepts that are necessary to understand.
 Include (and cite if needed) any visuals that will help the audience understand.

+- An IR Obstacle Detector, RED LED, and Resistor will be used together to act as a car parking sensor
+- We use the IR Obstacle Detector to use give back a binary value (if a obstacle is present or if its clear)
+- In total, there ill be to LED's used, one on the IR Obstacle Detector (green) and one on a seperate breadboard (red).
+These will be used to to visually represent if a car is present or not.

 ## Getting Started